Xol/ze.tt-remover/README.md

 # ze.tt-remover

-This extension hides ze.tt content on zeit.de.
+This extension for Mozilla Firefox hides ze.tt content on zeit.de.